ViPC Monthly Pigment Meeting Recap

-This week’s pigment meeting centered on the clinical evaluation of hypopigmented disorders, combining insights from dermatopathology, laser-induced pigmentation changes, and phototherapy mechanisms.
-Highlights include:
+This month’s meeting centered on the clinical evaluation of hypopigmented disorders, integrating dermatopathology insights, laser-induced pigment changes, and phototherapy principles.

 Presenter: Dr. Chien-Cheng Lai

-This chapter provides key histopathological features of pigmentary disorders, emphasizing how variations in melanocyte distribution and melanin deposition can serve as diagnostic clues to differentiate types of leukoderma.
+This session highlighted histopathological patterns in pigmentary disorders, emphasizing how variations in melanocyte distribution and melanin deposition serve as diagnostic clues.
+The discussion included key features for differentiating vitiligo, postinflammatory hypopigmentation, and other forms of leukoderma.

 📄 Case Report Review